pierpal/ARGON/README.md

 ###Output format

 **Sequence data**

+(you may want to use [this branch](https://github.com/pierpal/ARGON/tree/vcf-out) for VCF format output)

 Sequence data will be written to a “.mut” file (or to screen, with the “MUT” string prepended to each relevant line).
 Each line will have format